 The following recommendations take into account all the considerations mentioned above, including glow strength, color variety, longevity, and whether the paint is water-based or acrylic.
 This list features a variety of some of the best glow in the dark paints to help you find the right product for your needs and budget.

 It’s easy to confuse traditional phosphorescent paints with black light paints, but they serve two distinct functions.
 This set of paints will not glow in the dark, but it will give off a neon effect under UV black lights.
 Featuring eight bright colors, this paint set is intended to be used on walls or in art projects.
 Unlike glow in the dark paints, these paints do not need to be charged, nor will they fade.
-Keep in mind that while these paints are not safe for use on skin or fabrics, the brand does offer a separate product crafted specifically for use on fabric.

 FAQs About Glow in the Dark Paint